-Kristen Murdaugh (she/they), mezzo-soprano, is a voice pedagogue, voice scientist, singer, and activist.
+Kristen Murdaugh (she/they), mezzo-soprano, is a voice pedagogue, voice scientist, singer, and advocate.

 An active voice pedagogue for nearly a decade, Kristen is an evidence-based, identity-affirming, student-centered voice teacher who believes in helping her students find their most authentic voices through the intersection of cutting edge voice science and tried-and-true voice pedagogy.
-She ran a studio of more than 25 students while residing in Boston and is currently teaching students from both the United States and Europe in-person and online.
-In 2022, she was honored as a recipient of the NATS Emerging Leader Award.
+She currently teaches students from around the globe online and teaches in-person in Charlotte, NC.
 She has completed The Voice Lab’s Gender-Affirming Voice and Speech course and feels grateful to have a gender-diverse studio where she can help her students break out of prescribed expectations and journey alongside them to discover a voice that aligns with their own individual goals and interests.
+In recognition of her teaching, Kristen was honored as a recipient of the NATS Emerging Leader Award in 2022.

 As a voice scientist, Kristen has been published in the Journal of Voice and has presented her research at the International Physiology and Acoustics of Singing Conference, Voice Foundation Annual Symposium, and the Pan-American Vocology Symposium.
 Her notable publications, lectures, and presentations include: Correlating Perceptual and Spectral Aspects of Chiaroscuro in Singing (lead author; ongoing PhD research); Global Inventory and Similarity Rating of Singing Voice Assessment Terms Used at English Speaking Academic Institutions (co-author); In-Person or Virtual: Assessing the Impact of COVID-19 on the Teaching Habits of Voice Pedagogues (lead author); That’s What He Said: Gender Bias in the Fundamental Models of Sound Perception (lead author); and in 2017, she presented a TEDx Talk titled, Talking about Talking: The Science of the Voice.
 She has a particular research interest in the intersectionality of gender studies and singing voice science.
 Through her work, she hopes to help bridge the gap between voice pedagogy and voice science to foster a more equitable, transparent, and diverse world of singing.